ctesta-oneillmsft/asa-vtd/README.md

     git clone https://github.com/ctesta-oneillmsft/asa-vtd.git synapse-in-a-day-deployment
     ```

-* Install Azure PowerShell cmdlet
+* Install Azure PowerShell module

     Open Windows PowerShell as an Administrator on your desktop and execute the following: